tpoisot/ms_pop_networks/ms_pop.md

 locally more specialized.
 In a purely neutral model, the identity of species do not matter (*i.e.* there are no trait-based processes involved), and it becomes easy to understand how this can lead to a situation where, because species vary regionally in abundance, some interactions display turnover.
-In addition, and because of spatial and temporal variation in abundance, the same species can appear to gain or lose partners in different patches.

-In a recent work, @canard_emergence_2012 showed that simulated networks obtained through a neutral process displayed a realistic structure, which suggest that neutral processes do indeed drive the local organization of interactions.
-More importantly, this study revealed the possibility for “neutrally forbidden links”: these appear when one species is at an abundance too low to interact to interact with some species (in an individual-based model, over the course of one generation, a given species cannot interact with more other species than it has individuals).
-Such forbidden links can generate interactions turnover over spatial or temporal extents, even in the presence of trait-based constraints (*Box 2*).
+% Might be important to mention here that what is important is the neutrality of interactions.
+Abundance could be determined by non-neutral processes.

+@canard_emergence_2012 shown that neutral interaction networks can have a realistic structure.
+They proposed the term of “neutrally forbidden links” to refer to links that never occur because of the rarity of one of the species in the pair.
+Such forbidden links can generate interactions turnover over spatial or temporal extents, provided there is turnover in abundance (*Box 2*).
 A similar phenomenon was observed by
 @poisot_resource_2011.
-A soil community of bacteria (victims) and bacteriophages (enemies) was isolated from its natural environment, and their pairwise interactions were measured along a gradient of decreasing availability of the resources used by victims for their growth.
-This resulted in locally decreasing the abundance of victims, thus diminishing their availability for enemies.
-As in this system, the abundance of enemies is tied to the abundance of victims [@beretta_modeling_1998;@rabinovitch_bacterial_1999], this experiment effectively decreased the encounter probability of the two species.
+A soil community of bacteria (victims) and bacteriophages (enemies) was isolated from its natural environment, and all pairwise interactions were measured along a gradient of decreasing resource availability.
+The resulting lower abundance of the bacteria significantly decreased the encounter probability of the two species and thereby the network structure.
 This resulted in a strong link turnover, with some species being able to interact in the resource-rich environment, but not in the resource-poor ones.
+% DG: I did reduced the paragraph quite a lot.
+Much more compact now.

 ## Benefits for network analysis

-As local variations in the environmental conditions (heterogeneity) can trigger changes in the local abundance of interacting species, it is important to have the ability to understand how this heterogeneity cascades to the structure of species interactions.
-Simple statistical models can be used to quantify the effect of population sizes on local interaction occurrence or strength, which tells if neutral processes are involved [@krishna_neutral-niche_2008].
+It is important to understand how local variations in abundance, wether neutral or not, cascades to the structure of neutral interaction networks.
+Simple statistical models can be used to quantify the effect of population sizes on local interaction occurrence or strength [@krishna_neutral-niche_2008].
 Furthermore, knowing the part of each interaction explained by neutrality, it is possible to *remove* it from the observed values.
+One can then examine the structure of the networks after controlling for neutrality, This offers an extremely powerful tool to measure the consistency of neutral and trait-based components of interactions through time and space.
+% DG: last sentence seems critical, but needs to be reworded

+% DG: next sentence is your dream coming true.
+How could you make this claim?
-One can then examine the structure of the networks once neutral effects have been removed, or in the contrary, if only neutral effects are accounted for This offers an extremely powerful tool to measure the consistency of neutral and trait-based components of interactions through time and space.
-As most data will now include estimates of population density as well as estimates of interaction strength, it is crucial that we develop standardized methods to isolate the neutral signal on interaction strength.
+As most data on interaction networks will now include estimates of population density as well as estimates of interaction strength, it is crucial that we develop standardized methods to isolate the neutral signal on interaction strength.
 Coming up with such a framework will complement theory surrounding the measurement of interaction strengths in nature [@wootton_measurement_2005].
+% DG: I do get the last point because you told me about, but otherwise I even doubt that Wootton could guess what you are talking about.
 Even more importantly, integrating neutral processes in our understanding of networks will benefit neutral theory:
 @wootton_field_2005 made the point that deviations of empirical communities from neutral predictions were most often explained by species trophic